wp-plugins/zedity/readme.txt

 **Social page and web site:**

 *   [Zedity Web Site](http://zedity.com): visit the official website to discover more about Zedity!
 *   [Facebook page](https://www.facebook.com/Zedity): Got a cool Zedity site to show?
 Contact us to share your link on our page!

-*   [Zedity Tutorials](http://wordpress.org/plugins/zedity/other_notes/): some useful tutorials about Zedity.
+*   [Zedity Tutorials](http://wordpress.org/plugins/zedity/other_notes/): some useful tutorials to get started with Zedity.

 **Enjoy Zedity!**

 Your feedback, suggestions or request are welcome!

-If you think there's a bug please do not hesitate to either email us at 'info @ zedity.com' or to report it in the [support section](http://wordpress.org/support/plugin/zedity).
+If you think there's a bug please do not hesitate to email us at 'info @ zedity.com' or to post it in the [support section](http://wordpress.org/support/plugin/zedity).

 == Installation ==